u12206050/gatsby-plugin-algolia/README.md

 };
 ```

+# Caching

+Stores a json file in Gatsby's `.cache` folder called `algolia-index.json` with the `id` and hash of each object that gets synced to Algolia.
+On consequent builds it will only update and delete the changes instead of reindexing everything.

+This saves the amount of operations used in Algolia.

+Supports multiple queries and different indexes.

+Make sure your objects have one of the following unique identifiers, either `id` or `objectID` without it the hash table can't build.

+**Note**: When using on Netlify, also install [gatsby-plugin-netlify-cache](https://www.gatsbyjs.org/packages/gatsby-plugin-netlify-cache/?=file) so the cache file will persist between builds.

 # Feedback

 This is the very first version of our plugin and isn't yet officially supported.
 Please leave all your feedback in GitHub issues 😊